Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 ollama serve

-Step 3: The Story of Trying the 26B MoE and Failing
+Step 3: The Story of Trying 26B MoE and Failing

-Looking at the specifications alone, you might think 26B MoE is light because "it only has 3.8B active parameters."
-Mixture of Experts doesn't use all parameters during inference; only some experts are activated for each token.
+Looking at the specifications alone, you might think "26B MoE might be light since it only has 3.8B active parameters?"
+The Mixture of Experts doesn't use all parameters during inference; only some experts are activated for each token.

 However, all model parameters need to be loaded into memory.
-The smaller active parameters relates to computational load, not memory usage.
+Having fewer active parameters is about computational load, not memory usage.

 ollama pull gemma4:26b